 When I arrived in Vancouver people were clustered around TV's in the South Terminal watching the Canucks trying to win the Stanley Cup in the final game of the season.
 The play-by-play of the game was on the loudspeakers (and I do mean loud) in the shuttle bus to the main terminal.
 When the goal that pretty much buried the Canucks was announced the energy went out of the bus.
 As I walked through the main terminal Don Cherry was on the TV's.
 I considered stopping to listen but scurried toward my flight only, as I got closer to the gate to see the departure time delayed.
 I could have stopped and watched.
 Good thing I didn't, though.
 The flight out had been direct from Regina, but the flight back changed planes in Calgary.
 I passed a gate where they were loading a plane for Calgary.
 It had been delayed by the job action.
 I got in the cluster around the desk and begged my way aboard the plane along with a few others since none of us had checked luggage and all had boarding passes for the next flight.
 Once on the plane the flight attendants gleefully asked "is it chaos out there?".
 I know whose side they're on and it ain't the traveler's.
 Then they let me sit down in my assigned seat while they checked to make "sure" this highly irregular event of letting somebody change planes was really okay.
 That helped them delay the flight another five minutes.
-I guess if a handful of supervisors can do the job of those out on strike then the rest of the hive will slow things down anyway they can.
+I guess if a handful of supervisors can do the job of those out on strike then the rest of the hive will slow things down any way they can.

 Made it to Calgary to discover that my flight to Regina was delayed.
 Lots of time to sit and watch the riots and visit with somebody on their way back from managing a Tim Horton's in Afghanistan.
 The plane eventually arrived and disgorged passengers and loaded passengers to Regina before my original flight from Vancouver landed in Calgary.
 There was a bit of fuss when I presented my boarding pass which had been cancelled when I was a "no show" at the intended flight from Vancouver, but they let me on after a while and then it was in the air to arrive in Regina only several hours late and not the next day if AC's customer-hostile hostage-taking union had their way.
 Maybe the Stockholm syndrome would kick in eventually and I might start relating to my captors, but that is supposed to require a lot of time with them.
 That will not willingly happen.
 When we booked flight to Ireland in August I made a point of booking with Aer Lingus.
 What a pleasant cabin crew!

 Later in the month I finished up work in Regina and Juanita and I drove out to Powell River for the memorial service.
-That was a well intended event.
+That was a well attended event.
 Saw lots of people I had not seen for years.
 Would have had a hard time recognizing some of them.
 Many people participated in the celebration of my mother's life.
 One of my sisters had written something but didn't feel up to delivering it so one of her granddaughters innocently volunteered to read it.
 She discovered that reality is a lot more difficult than imagined.
 I read a bit of a eulogy as well.
-It wasn't easy either.
+It wasn't easy for me either.

 Ernie was at school in Moose Jaw so Debbie and the kids came down to Regina for a weekend to celebrate Sasha`s birthday at Nick and Becky`s.
 In addition to checking out some letter boxing drops one of the things we got to do together after church on Sunday was to visit Government House - the restored, original residence for the Lieutenant Governor of the North West Terrotories, the Queen`s representative before Saskatchewan was a province.
 It is now a museum and art gallery.
 Most interesting.